 Proposed Changes to Federal Basic Personal Amount

-As a result of a December 9 announcement by the Federal Government, the Canada Revenue Agency (CRA) has recently released updated versions of the following:
+As a result of a December 9 announcement by the Federal Government, the Canada Revenue Agency (CRA) has released updated versions of the following:

 The CRA has provided administrative relief as to the timing of implementation of these proposed changes into payroll systems.